Solln

 In search behavior, Solln is often thought of together with these high-quality southern locations, but remains very independent: less urban than Harlaching, more urban than Pullach and more traditionally Munich than many purely suburban addresses.

-Solln is particularly attractive for prospective residents because several qualities come together here at the same time: low density, mature neighborhoods, lots of greenery, strong micro-locations and a clear premium profile.
+Solln is particularly attractive for prospective residents because several qualities come together here at the same time: low density, established neighborhoods, lots of greenery, strong micro-locations and a clear premium profile.
 At the same time, everyday life remains functional.
-With Fellererplatz, the train station, local amenities and the quick routes to the Isar, Solln is not only prestigious, but also easy to use.
+With Fellererplatz, the train station, local amenities and quick routes to the Isar, Solln is not only prestigious, but also easy to use.
 This suits both classic owner-occupier interest and high-quality temporary living.

 Typical target groups in the district are, for example